aantipov/moiva-blog/content/post/2021-04-07-april-update.md

 GitHub stars is a measure of popularity and Moiva has been showing stars counts right from the beginning.
 The problem though is that the bare amount of stars does not really reflect how popular a project is at the moment.
 Who knows, maybe a popular in the past project was deprecated and in that case it would be wrong to rely on that metric as a measure of popularity.

-What's more important and interesting is to see how much stars a project gets right now and how that value changes with time.
+What's more important and interesting is to see how many stars a project gets right now and how that value changes with time.
 I thought it would be really cool to get such data, visualize it and enable users to see popularity trends and compare them between alternative projects.

 Hence, meet a new chart in our Popularity category - "New GitHub Stars monthly".

 ![a screenshot of the new Moiva GitHub Stars chart](/blog/images/2021-04-update/github-stars.png)

-In terms of implemenation it was probably the most difficult chart so far.
+In terms of implementation, it was probably the most difficult chart so far.
 It underwent several implementations before I got satisfied with the results.

 GitHub provides `stargazers` REST api which retrieves a list of users who starred a repository, but without dates.
 Soon I found that the API does provide the dates if a specific header is provided.
 But then a new problem came in - the api has a 400 pages limit.
-It means that I can get only first 400*100=40k stars which imposed a significant problem for old good projects with >40k stars.
+It means that I can get only the first 400*100=40k stars which imposed a significant problem for old good projects with >40k stars.

 I looked around and found that GitHub GraphQL API provides the required data without such limits.
-It solved a half of a problem - finding a data source.
-Then I had to come up with a clever plan how to use that API in a way that I don't reach GitHub's rate limits and the data are served fast to users.
+It solved half of a problem - finding a data source.
+Then I had to come up with a clever plan on how to use that API in a way that I don't reach GitHub's rate limits and the data are served fast to users.
 Thanks to [Cloudflare KV Data Store](https://developers.cloudflare.com/workers/learning/how-kv-works) I avoided the hassle of setting up a database and learning its APIs.
 Moiva fetches stars data in batches and uses KV as a storage.

 ## "Catalog" page was added
 If you already used Moiva then you know that when evaluating certain libraries you get a list of suggestions for comparison.
 Besides, Moiva shows a category of the selected libraries.